 What ‘out-of-classroom’ or extra-curricular learning experiences will my child get?

-Students have the opportunity to join our extra-curricular drama club; you find more information about this here (link to extra-curricular page).
+Subject to current guidance, students have the opportunity to join our extra-curricular drama club; you find more information about this here (link to extra-curricular page).
 They may also wish to perform in the school’s annual production and showcase.
 There are also theatre trips organised throughout the year.

 Mr. C. Wilson